CLRX/CLRX-mirror/doc/ClrxAsmGallium.md

 (VCC, FLAT_SCRATCH, XNACK_MASK) if any used to register pool.
  The VCC register is included by default.
-In AMDHSA configuration (LLVM >= 4.0.0) then special fields determines what extra SGPR extra has been added.
+In AMDHSA configuration (LLVM >= 4.0.0) then special fields determines what extra SGPR registers (FLAT_SCRATCH, VCC and XNACK_MASK) has been added.

+The `.sgprsnum` set number of all SGPRs including VCC, FLAT_SCRATCH and XNACK_MASK.

 ## List of the specific pseudo-operations